Reducing Family Homelessness

 Addressing family homelessness was one of the first challenges the foundation took on.
 Between 2000 and 2008, our Sound Families Initiative helped build more than 1,450 transitional homes for families with children in King, Pierce, and Snohomish counties.
 As we learned more about homelessness, we determined that transitional housing wasn’t enough, and that systemic changes and more flexible social services were also needed.

-Since 2008, in the same three counties, we have been working with Building Changes to improve the crisis response system and make homelessness rarer with an approach that recognizes families’ innate strengths, fosters collaboration, streamlines government systems, and uses resources more efficiently.
+Since 2008, in the same three counties, we have been working with Building Changes to improve the crisis response system with an approach that recognizes families’ innate strengths, fosters collaboration, streamlines government systems, improves data, and uses resources more efficiently.

 We follow three proven principles to guide our work: